 Double exposures are normally quite impossible on the CANON CAMERA, but for special effects they are sometimes needed.
 Expose the first picture as usual.
-Then, while keeping the Shutter Release Button pressed down, turn the High Shutter Speed Dial COUNTER-CLOCKWISE without lifting the Dial until you hear a "Click" and the Dial turns no further.
+Then while keeping the Shutter Release Button pressed down, turn the High Shutter Speed Dial COUNTER-CLOCK-WISE without lifting the Dial until you hear a "Click" and the Dial turns no further.
 Release the Shutter Release Button first then the Dial.
-The Shutter sow completely rewound and the second exposure may be made.
-This action may be repeated any number of times, and the speed dials may be adjusted to any other speed, if required.
+The Shutter is now completely rewound and the second exposure may be made.
+This action may be repeated any number of times, and be adjusted to another speed, if required.